Search the Health Library

 Research & Publications

 Understanding key aspects of neuronal plasticity induced by environmental stimuli, including drugs, as they apply to neuropsychiatric disease, e.g. drug abuse, mental retardation, mechanism of action of psychotropic drugs

 Dr. Baraban's lab studies the molecular mechanisms of neuronal plasticity.
-Two specific projects are: The Translin/Trax RNAse complex - Recent studies have implicated microRNA signaling pathways in regulating synaptic signaling and plasticity.
+Recent studies have implicated microRNA signaling pathways in regulating synaptic signaling and plasticity.
 Ongoing studies indicate that the translin/trax RNAse complex, which is enriched in neurons, regulates processing of selected microRNAs.
 Furthermore, translin ko mice display defects in responsiveness to cocaine and in certain forms of synaptic plasticity.
 Guided by microarray studies conducted on brain tissue from translin ko mice, they have begun to identify microRNAs and transcripts that are dysregulated in these mice and plan to assess their roles in synaptic signaling and plasticity.